CUBRID/cubrid-manual/en/admin/config.rst

         In Linux system, max_clients parameter is related to "ulimit -n" command, which specifies the maximum number of file descriptors which a process can use.
 File descriptor includes not only a file, but also a network socket.
 Therefore, the number of "ulimit -n" should be larger than the number of max_clients.

+**tcp_keepalive**

+    **tcp_keepalive** is a parameter which specifies if you apply SO_KEEPALIVE option to TCP network protocol or not.
+The default is **yes**.
+If this value is **no**, DB server-side connection can be disconnected when transaction logs are not copied for a long time in the firewall environment between master and slave.

 .. _memory-parameters:

 Memory-Related Parameters